seanhess/robotquest/README.md

 [The Documentation](#documentation) will teach you how to connect to the game and control your minions.

-[The Source](http://github.com/seanhess/robotquest) is here on github.
-Fork it, read it, or yell at me on the [issues page](http://github.com/seanhess/robotquest/issues).
-The server is written in Haskell, and the AI is written in CoffeeScript
+[The Source](http://github.com/seanhess/robotquest) is here on github

+Also see [Status](#status).
+I don't have plans to continue development.
+Fork and reuse at will.

 What can I do?
 --------------